-Gentle approach, using child's name, at their level and giving eye contact to deliver the message.
+Calm approach, using child's name, at their level and giving eye contact to deliver the message.
 At each stage, emphasis is given to starting with emotion coaching response.

-1. Reminder:

-- I noticed you are feeling frustrated and so chose to... - This is a reminder that we need to be (safe, respectful, ready) - You now have the chance to make a better choice - Thank you for choosing to...
+- 1. Reminder or Warning: - I noticed you are feeling frustrated and so chose to... - This is a reminder that we need to be (safe, respectful, ready) - You now have the chance to make a better choice - If you choose not to make the better choice that we discussed, you leave me no choice but to ask you to leave the room/go to the quiet area. - Do you remember when...?
+(Example of previous good behaviour) That is the behaviour that we looked at together and what I expect from you.
+Think carefully because I know you can make good choices. - Thank you for choosing to...

-Example - 'I notice that you are running.
-This is a reminder that we need to be safe in school.
+Example - 'Millie, To be safe in school we need to walk.
 Please make a better choice.
-Thank you for walking.
-That's a good choice.'
+Thank you for making a good choice.'